 Rack-E is going ta make me a millionaire.
 It has some painstakingly collected First Editions and antique books.
 I just found an O’Henry printed in 1905 in an ornate hard cover, it’s paper so fine that it crinkles when you touch it.
 I got that for 50¢.
-I’ll read it and when the time comes, I’ll sell it for $5000.
+I’ll read it and when the time comes, I’ll sell it for five grand.

 Of course, I have arranged security against any pilferage – my Peacemaker Colt, which can drill a hole into any thief and his twin brother.
 That is, if he indeed had a twin brother and they were standing in line, one after the other.
 (I got the twin brother thing from the starting page of Alistair Maclean’s “When eight bells toll”.
 I am anything but original).

 Did I mention I have a porn collection too?
 I have an illustrated Kama Sutra, Nancy Friday, E.L.James, Legs McNeil and a hardcover Marquis de Sade.
 (You won’t believe what this de Sade guy was up to).
 That will be Rack-B, bottom shelf, safely obscured by my rocking armchair.

 Then there is a smaller rack that has encyclopedias, Nat Geo issues and compilations.
 One shelf on that rack is reserved for my reading knick knacks – pencil, sharpees, stickies and page markers, highlighters, Iphone/Ipad/camera charging outlets.
 And a bowl of peanuts, just in case I have a bottle of beer or a glass of wine on the coffee table to my right and it needs cumpunee.
 And a pocket flashlight, in case a peanut falls on the carpet and rolls in underneath a rack.